As a speech-language pathology professional, you are the expert on dysphagia.

 1. Diet Modifications

-Diet modifications are making modifications to the texture of foods and viscosity of liquids.
-Taste (e.g. sour, spicy) and temperature may also be modified.
+Diet modifications are modifying the texture of foods and the viscosity of liquids.
+Taste (e.g., sour, spicy) and temperature may also be modified.

 Where to Start